angular/angular/src/cdk/stepper/stepper.md

 - <kbd>SHIFT</kbd>+<kbd>TAB</kbd>: Focuses the previous tabbable element

 ### Accessibility
-The CDK stepper is treated as a tabbed view for accessibility purposes, so it is given `role="tablist"` by default.
-The header of step that can be clicked to select the step is given `role="tab"`, and the content that can be expanded upon selection is given `role="tabpanel"`. `aria-selected` attribute of step header and `aria-expanded` attribute of step content is automatically set based on step selection change.
+Apart from the built-in keyboard support, the stepper doesn't apply any treatment.
+When implementing your own component, it is recommended that the stepper is treated as a tabbed view for accessibility purposes by giving it a `role="tablist"`.
+The header of step that can be clicked to select the step should be given `role="tab"`, and the content that can be expanded upon selection should be given `role="tabpanel"`.
+Furthermore, the step header should have an `aria-selected` attribute that reflects its selected state and the associated content element should have `aria-expanded`.

-The stepper and each step should be given a meaningful label via `aria-label` or `aria-labelledby`.
+You can refer to the [Angular Material stepper](https://github.com/angular/components/tree/master/src/material/stepper) as an example of an accessible implementation.